Featured Image from Adobe Stock // Aiina

 Today, you can hire photographers and companies who specialize in on-demand product photography who charge anywhere from $10-$30 per shot.
 My personal favorite is Soona, a Colorado-based company that turns product images around in just 24 hours.
 Soona can create stunning images for you for $30 per shot or $93 per video.

 When it comes to creating great images for your website, you’ve got a lot of choices.
-You can even encourage your customers to post images of the products they buy from you via hashtags on social media, just make sure your disclaimers and TOS account for the use of their content.
+You can even encourage your customers to post images of the products they buy from you via hashtags on social media, just make sure your disclaimers and terms of service (TOS) account for the use of their content.

 Pro Tip: There are several types of photos that your e-commerce site should have.
 They are minimalist product photos, active product photos, group shots, lifestyle shots, and detail shots.
 You can also have scale (size of item) shots and packaging shots.